kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 }
 ```

 This will first go row by row and merge all elements of a row into one string <texttt>rowContents</texttt>.
 Once all elements are concatenated, the result is concatenated with the string <texttt>stringRepresentation</texttt> that already contains the preceding rows.
 Note that the string representation of individual elements is obtained by applying the string interpolation operator, which is possible since the elements are required to provide <texttt>CustomStringConvertible</texttt> according to the <texttt>where</texttt> clause.
-We can try out our new string represention by creating a matrix, and passing it to <texttt>print</texttt>:
+We can try out our new string representation by creating a matrix, and passing it to <texttt>print</texttt>:

 ```swift